borntofrappe/fullstack-d3/README.md

 ### Deciding Questions

-The folder focuses on two questions essential to the design of a dashboard: how familar are users with the provided data, how much time do user spend with the visualization.
-Already, these issues compel a different visualization.
+The folder focuses on two questions essential to the design of a dashboard:

+1. how familar are users with the provided data

+2. how much time do user spend with the visualization

+These issues compel a different visualization.
 Consider for instance how inexperienced users might benefit from a short explanation (first demo), or again how time-sensitive readers might prefer a single metric instead of an elaborate visualization (second demo).

 In terms of D3, it is helpful to note how the elaborate visualization in the second demo leans on the `d3-force` module to have the circles describing the observations separated from one another.
 With `d3.simulation`, the project sets up a series of forces to have the points tend toward the desired `x` coordinate.